We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-So far, studies have linked intuitive eating to healthier psychological attitudes, lower body mass index (BMI) and weight maintenance, although not weight loss (2).
+Thus far, studies have linked intuitive eating to healthier psychological attitudes, lower body mass index (BMI), and weight maintenance — though not weight loss (

 One of the major benefits of intuitive eating is better psychological health.

-Participants in intuitive eating studies improved their self-esteem, body image and overall quality of life, while experiencing less depression and anxiety (3).
+Participants in intuitive eating studies improved their self-esteem, body image, and overall quality of life while experiencing less depression and anxiety (2).

-Intuitive eating interventions also have good retention rates, meaning people are more likely to stick with the program and keep practicing the behavioral changes than they would on a diet (3).
+Intuitive eating interventions also have good retention rates, meaning people are more likely to stick with the program and keep practicing the behavioral changes than they would be on a diet (2).

-Bottom Line: Emerging research suggests intuitive eating is linked to healthier attitudes toward food and self-image, and that it can be learned through interventions.
+Emerging research suggests that intuitive eating is linked to healthier attitudes toward food and self-image, as well as that it can be learned through interventions.